uiuc-hpc/Recorder/README.md

 ### 2. Building Recorder with Spack

+*NOTE: please do not use Spack to install Recorder for now.
+The version there is outdated, we will update it soon.*

 For now, building Recorder with Spack provides less flexibility.
 We will add the CMake options for spack as well.

 ```bash